alexandruionascu/Noriy.NET/README.md

 Noriy
 =====
-An Awesome Parental Control/Proxy Server Service
+An Awesome Parental Application

+Still in development